 The tenure can range from 7 days short to a 10-year long time period.
 There is numerous tax benefits too offered to the fixed deposit customers.

 Features of Fixed Deposits Account

 The principal purpose of this account is to earn highest interest rate with 0% risk on their investments.
-They tend to gain surplus finds on the amount invested today.
+They tend to gain surplus funds on the amount invested today.